 Although the same vein may need to be injected more than once, sclerotherapy is effective if done correctly.
 Sclerotherapy doesn't require anesthesia and can be done in your doctor's office.

 - Foam sclerotherapy of large veins.
 Injection of a large vein with a foam solution is also a possible treatment to close a vein and seal it.
-This is a newer technique.

 - Catheter-assisted procedures using radiofrequency or laser energy.
 In one of these treatments, your doctor inserts a thin tube (catheter) into an enlarged vein and heats the tip of the catheter using either radiofrequency or laser energy.
 As the catheter is pulled out, the heat destroys the vein by causing it to collapse and seal shut.
 This procedure is the preferred treatment for larger varicose veins.